Floydlang/floyd/docs/README.md

 # STATUS

 The essentials of Floyd are up and running and very robust (approx 1000 tests), including the concurrent Floyd processes.
-The compiler generates byte code that runs at approx 5-15% of native speed on the interpreter.
+The compiler generates bytecode that runs at approx 5-15% of native speed on the interpreter.
 The manual is complete.

 A handful features are needed for a satisfying 1.0: rounding out the language features somewhat and then *it's all about performance*.